Getting Around The Yucatan

 By Taxi

 If you don’t feel like renting a vehicle but don’t want to take a bus, taking a taxi is an efficient (but expensive) option.
 Numerous taxis wait outside the airport.
-At $70 or so, it is the priciest option, but you’ll arrive in under two hours.
+At $80 to $120 or so, it is the priciest option, but you’ll arrive in under two hours.
 Taxis are also everywhere in Cancun and will take you straight to your accommodation in Tulum.
 Be sure to discuss the prices in advance of taking the ride so you don’t get overcharged.

 For hotel recommendations for every budget, check out our Tulum Hotel Guide